ideasonpurpose/docker-build/README.md

 Things that aren't working yet: Code changes, VS Code's debugger.
 But this does allow breakpoints and deep inspection of the running webpack instance.

+The **zip.mjs** script can be debugged in VS Code using the **Debug zip.mjs** launch config.
+It should appear in the VS Code Run and Debug menu.

 ## Related Projects

 This toolset is installed with our [Docker-based WordPress development environments][docker-wordpress-dev].